 First Day

 Inside the office, nothing had stopped.
 Payroll still had to be completed.
 Schedules still had to be prepared and submitted to regulators.
 Desks were occupied.
 Phones rang.
 The absence at the top did not interrupt the routine beneath it.
+I reviewed the work and began.
+There were checks to issue, reports to compile, and forms that needed to be accurate regardless of circumstance.

 By the end of the week, the previous accounting manager stopped by.
 She asked how things were going.
-She reviewed what had already been done and did not linger.
+She reviewed what had already been doing and did not linger.
 She said it all looked fine.

 Two weeks later, the owner returned.